andymac-2/notepad/_posts/2021-05-30-open_recursion.md

 console.log(memoFib.call(100)); // runs almost instantaneously
 ```

 We can also reverse the inheritance hierarchy so the function inherits from memoize.
-This will have slightly different performance characteristics:
+This will have slightly different performance characteristics, but allow us to memoize any function we like:

 ```typescript
 class Memoize {